Krish5098/HTML_Practice/README.md

 when you click the text Go to the other page. in the first page.
 You need to use the <a> and </a> tags in this exercise.
 Inside the tag <a> you need to use a href attribute that specifies which page will be loaded when the link is clicked.

+8.Assignment8 -- HTML tags like <a> can have certain attributes.
+The href attribute is mandatory in the <a> tag.
+Additionally, it is possible to use the title attribute which specifies a text that emerges when the mouse cursor is moved above a link.
+This kind of text is called a tool tip.
+Modify the link that you created in the previous exercise so that a tool tip says "This leads you to another page." when the mouse cursor is over the link.